paul-heyse/MinerUExperiment/README.md

 Invoke `scripts/process_batch.py --profile <balanced|throughput|latency>` to pick a profile, or `--benchmark` to emit a detailed `performance_report.json` containing throughput, GPU, CPU, and memory statistics collected during the run.

+To compare multiple benchmark runs, load the generated reports with `MinerUExperiment.metrics.compare_reports([...])` or run the helper via a short Python snippet to write a `comparison.json` summary alongside your raw results.